lat-lon/deegree-workshop/README.md

 ![image alt text](resources/image_9.png)

-Switch the wfsEndpoint property to the other endpoint and re-submit the WFS-T Insert request to insert the data also in the other database.
+Switch the "wfsEndpoint" property to the other endpoint and re-submit the WFS-T Insert request to insert the data also in the other database.

 ## Import data with HALE